Sanyam-0311/Sentiment-analysis-of-a-given-movie-review/README.md

 # Sentiment-analysis-of-a-given-movie-review
 A project made using machine learning to understand the sentiment of a review entered by the user.

-# Generate the markdown content
-markdown_content = """
-# IMDb Sentiment Analysis
+# Movie Review Sentiment Analysis

 This repository contains a Python script for sentiment analysis on IMDb movie reviews using a Random Forest Classifier.